 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where barbosalite typically forms.
+Look in granite pegmatites country, the host setting where barbosalite typically forms.
 If you start seeing tavorite, triphylite, laueite in float, you are in the right ground.
 Field specimens usually show a massive, crusts, radial aggregates of acicular crystals habit, so train your eye for that shape before scanning the outcrop.